Jean IV de Brosse: Succession

 Ėtampes was granted the right in 1564, upon his death, to resign his governorship of Brittany in favour of his nephew Martigues, who would govern the province until his own death in 1569.
-This practice had been very rare during the reign of François I, but was proliferating by that of Charles IX as governors successfully maintained their posts within their families at a far higher frequency. Étampes died on 31 January 1565.
+This practice had been very rare during the reign of François I, but was proliferating by the reign of Charles IX, with governors being successful at keeping posts within their families at a far higher frequency. Étampes died on 31 January 1565.